carlota-moh/art-classifier/README.md

     <img src="docs/baroque_example.jpg" width="300" height="400" />
 <p>

 To ensure a balanced dataset, we cropped the original dataset to 5,000 images for each of the four styles.
 This will enable us to achieve a more reasonable training time while still allowing for effective model training and assessment.
-The final dataset used can be found [here](https://drive.google.com/drive/folders/1rEL2TdfIUkHX49IKhB6mx746CR0quYPM?usp=share_link).
-The validation and test sets are stored in their corresponding .zip files, whereas the training set is stored in the `train` folder, which contains for .zip files, one for each of the four styles previously mentioned.
+This modified dataset can be found [here](https://drive.google.com/drive/folders/1rEL2TdfIUkHX49IKhB6mx746CR0quYPM?usp=share_link).
+The validation and test sets are stored in their corresponding .zip files, whereas the training set is stored in the `train` folder, which contains four .zip files, one for each art style.

 ## Overview